This is a guest post from OneCause.

-Event tickets are a surefire way to raise money for your cause, and can cover a wide range of events, such as:
+Event tickets are a surefire way to raise money for your cause and can cover a wide range of events, such as:

-- Sporting events
+- Sporting events.

-- Plays and musicals
+- Plays and musicals.

-- Music festivals
+- Music festivals.

-Be on the lookout for local events coming up that will be popular among your bidders and secure tickets early, before they sell out!
+Be on the lookout for local events coming up that will be popular among your bidders and secure tickets early before they sell out!
 This will make the appeal even greater when you include tickets to unique or sold-out events.

 Be sure to stay on top of trends during your procurement process to gauge what’s popular both generally and with your target demographics, and then get your auction participants excited to bid!

-Great for silent auctions, a spa day package is the perfect charity auction item for those who need some relaxing time to themselves.
+Great for silent auctions, a spa package is the perfect charity auction item for those who need some relaxing time to themselves.
 You can choose between a couple of options with this item: